Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/intro.md

 ReAct is a new approach that combines reasoning (chain-of-thoughts prompting) and acting capabilities of LLMs.

 With ReAct LLMs generate reasoning traces and task-specific actions in an interleaved manner.

+# What is Embeddings?

+Embeddings are the core of Building LLMs applications.
+Text embedding are numeric representations of text and are used in NLP and ML tasks.
+The distance between two embedings or two vectores measures their relatedness which translates to the relatedness between the text concepts they represent.
+Similar embeddings or vectors represent similar concept

+**Embeddings Aplications**:

+- Text Classification: assign a label to a piece of text.
+- Text Clustering: grouping together pieces of text that are similar in meaning.
+- Question-Answering: answering a question posed in natural language